Impersonate another user

 Impersonation using a user account in the

 PrivUserGroup in Active Directory is no longer supported in the on-premises environment.
 In our ongoing design enhancement of the security protocol, we developed a better and more secure impersonation method.
-The new method calls for using a Dynamics 365 user and a Dynamics 365 security role.
-With this method, the user’s privileges are managed through Dynamics 365 and activities are logged for the user.
+The new method calls for using a Dynamics 365 for Customer Enagement apps user and a Dynamics 365 for Customer Engagement apps security role.
+With this method, the user’s privileges are managed through Dynamics 365 for customer Engagement apps and activities are logged for the user.
 Please see the following table for details.

 |Deployment Type||Deployment Type Strategy|